Community Health Alignment Initiative (CHAI)

 Organizations Funded by CHAI

-The recipient organizations include Affinity Health Center, AccessHealth Horry, AccessHealth Spartanburg, AnMed, Browns Ferry Community Outreach (BFCO), The Courage Center, Greenville Free Medical Clinic, HopeHealth, McLeod Health, the Medical University of South Carolina (MUSC), PASOs, Prisma Health, Regenesis Health Care, Roper St. Francis Healthcare, Rural Health Services, and Tandem Health.
+The recipient organizations include Affinity Health Center, AccessHealth Horry, AccessHealth Spartanburg, AnMed, Browns Ferry Community Outreach (BFCO), The Courage Center, Greenville Free Medical Clinic, HopeHealth, McLeod Health, the Medical University of South Carolina (MUSC), PASOs, Prisma Health, Regenesis Health Care, Roper St. Francis Healthcare, Rural Health Services, Tandem Health, Community Medical Clinic of Kershaw County, Darlington County First Steps, and Reformation Lutheran Church.

 CHAI Mailing List